 Scratch Classes are the Beginner-Friendly Way to Introduce Kids to Coding

 Scratch is a free block-based coding platform that lets you drag and drop code blocks to build fun games and apps.
-Scratch is a free block-based coding platform that lets you drag and drop code blocks to build fun games and apps.
-Scratch is an ideal way to introduce programming to younger students because it’s simple and visual, yet teaches powerful programming concepts like variables, loops, and conditionals.
+It’s an ideal way to introduce programming to younger students because it’s simple and visual, yet teaches powerful programming concepts like variables, loops, and conditionals.
 Students progress to learn advanced logic and build computing skills in preparation for text-based coding languages.

 Scratch Coding Lessons